 All fellowship positions are funded and paid at a PGY-5 level.

-Onsite interviews with program faculty and current fellows are scheduled after applicants have been selected to interview.
+Virtual interviews with program faculty and current fellows are scheduled after applicants have been selected to interview.
 Because there are differences in fellowship programs, and the individual applicant’s personal goals for training, it is essential that each applicant interview virtually with general faculty and faculty that matches up with there interests.
-We are doing out best to get in a full day of interviews, tours and/or seminar attendance, and informal contact with current fellows is scheduled.
+We are doing out best to get in a full day of interviews instead of having to split the interview into multiple day to avoid disruptions to applicants schedules.

 Due to the large number of applications we receive, we are unable to interview everyone.
 The Selection Committee will review your application file, and we will notify you if you have been selected to interview.